ludocode/pottery/docs/glossary.md

-## Container Value Operations
+## Dynamic Container Mutation Operations

 The two fundamental mutation operations for non-intrusive containers are "emplace" and "displace".
 These manage unitialized storage for values in the container.

-- **`emplace()`**: Create uninitialized storage for a value in the container.
-You must initialize the value yourself before calling any other functions on the container.
+- **`emplace()`**: Create uninitialized storage (if necessary) for a value in the container and return its entry.
+You must initialize the value yourself (if necessary) before calling any other functions on the container.
 (Note that this is not the same as the C++ STL operation "emplace", which is instead called "construct" in Pottery.)

 - **`displace()`**: Discard uninitialized storage for a value in the container.
 You must de-initialize (destroy) a value yourself before displacing it, and you cannot call any other functions on the container in between.